sjtw/therajs/README.md

 thera.XmlApi instances expose the following methods, all of which are chainable.

-##### .get(resourcePath, [queryParams, requestOptions, force]) (Promise)
+##### xmlClient.get(resourcePath, [queryParams, requestOptions, force]) (Promise)
-Pretty self explanatory, it fetches the chosen resource from the API.
+.get() fetches the chosen resource from the API.
 The response is parsed into a direct JSON representation of the XML document and available within a subsequently chained then() callback.

 E.g: Fetching the account/Character resource.